 Sometimes the simplest activities are actually the strongest learning activities.
-Exploring outside activates many of our senses and accommodates for multiple learning styles.
-The child who learns best by seeing, feeling, hearing, exploring, smelling, interacting, moving, can all benefit from taking a texture walk.
+Exploring outside activates many of our senses and accommodates multiple learning styles.
+The child who learns best by seeing, feeling, hearing, exploring, smelling, interacting, and moving, can all benefit from taking a texture walk.

-Texture Walk for Kids
+Texture Walk for Preschoolers

 My preschooler and I have been taking a texture walk daily for the past several weeks.
 Encouraging him to look for different textures increases his observation skills.
 Proving examples and using vocabulary repeatedly enhances language building.

 The stone that was once a big grey stone by our home, is now a gigantic smooth charcoal grey stone, all by just noticing and talking about it.

 You may not think these little things matter, but when it comes time for him to write paragraphs in school, he will have a stronger oral language base and hopefully be able to transfer this language into the written form.

 I have seen this progression with my oldest, now 7 years old and a very strong writer.
 She is not the typical kid who would say.
 I like being outside.
 Rather, she would say, I dream about laying in the soft green grass watching the rabbit clouds float by.
 Yes, at 7, she writes like that.